ChrisJabb21/ScoreMate/README.md

 ⸻

 ✨ Current Features
-	•	Two separate team score displays (Home & Guest).
+- Two separate team score displays (Home & Guest).
-	•	Buttons to add +1, +3, +5 points per team.
+- Buttons to add +1, +3, +5 points per team.
-	•	Data attributes (data-team, data-points) to keep the code clean and scalable.
+- Data attributes (data-team, data-points) to keep the code clean and scalable.
-	•	Fully functional conditional logic to update scores correctly.
+- Fully functional conditional logic to update scores correctly.
+- Cursed Timer ULiL — a retro digital clock / LED-style font that’s often used for scoreboards and timers.

 ⸻

 🧩 Challenges I Faced
-	•	Understanding the difference between id vs. class and when to use each.
+	- Understanding the difference between id vs. class and when to use each.
-	•	Learning how dataset attributes work to store custom values (data-team, data-points).
+	- Learning how dataset attributes work to store custom values (data-team, data-points).
-	•	Debugging forEach is not a function errors when I mistakenly used querySelector instead of querySelectorAll.
+	- Debugging forEach is not a function errors when I mistakenly used querySelector instead of querySelectorAll.
-	•	Realizing I needed to sync JS variables with the DOM using .textContent, otherwise my updates wouldn’t display.
+	- Realizing I needed to sync JS variables with the DOM using .textContent, otherwise my updates wouldn’t display.
-	•	How to get started and realizing the importance of completing milestones instead of complete perfection.
+	- How to get started and realizing the importance of completing milestones instead of complete perfection.

 These challenges helped me visualize the logic better and taught me how important clean, reusable patterns are in JavaScript.